 Overview of North Dakota Taxes

-The average effective property tax rate across North Dakota is 1.34%.
-That is 17th highest rate in the U.S. and the highest rate of any state in the upper Midwest.
+The average effective property tax rate across North Dakota is 1.05%.
+That is the 24th highest rate in the U.S. and is the third lowest rate of states in the Midwest.

 Enter Your Location